 I attended Princeton University.
 At Princeton I took a course in the economics department with the electrifying name "Corporate Finance," where I was first exposed to the idea of index investing.
 Burton Malkiel, one of the fathers of indexing, was a professor in the department and likely had convinced all the other professors to assign his book, "A Random Walk Down Wall Street."
 I was so fascinated by the concept (1), and so excited to get out of the engineering labs, that I read the entire book in one sitting during spring break.

 A lot of intelligent people I knew from Princeton are in the financial industry.
 I realized in my early 20's that these were not people you want to try to outsmart.
 Humility is a better trait than arrogance when it comes to finance.

 I have started several businesses prior to One Day In July.
 The common thread that has emerged over the years from testing business models and products is that "simplicity works."
-In all aspects of One Day In July I have created a simple, clear approach that is easy for you.
+In all aspects of One Day In July we have created a simple, clear approach that is easy for you.
 Simplicity leads to understanding, understanding leads to discipline, and discipline leads to good long term results.

 Today I live in Burlington, VT (aka BTV) with my wife and 4 children who attend Burlington public schools.
 We love it here and plan to stay in the area for a long time.
 In the seven minutes a week when I am not working or taking care of my kids I read, run, downhill ski, and play my cello (Dvorak Cello Concerto, 1st Movement is my favorite.
 Boccherini's not bad.
 Haydn - whew, that's serious stuff.).
 Not necessarily in that order, and certainly not at the same time.